antiq Logoantiq

 Pliny's Letters: Eruption of Mt.
 Vesuvius

 August 24, AD 79.
 Vesuvius erupts.
-Pliny the Younger writes to Tacitus about the day his uncle sailed toward the eruption — and never came back.
+Pliny the Younger writes to Tacitus about the day his uncle sailed toward the eruption.
+He never came back.

 +164 vocab4 passages